sanjaybh/aircode_api_shopping/docs/en/docs/src/about/limits.md

 ### Environment Variable {#functions-environments}

 - Key and Value Rules
-  - Key must start with an upper and lower case letter and can only include upper and lower case letters and numbers
+  - Key must start with an upper or lower case letter, can only include upper and lower case letters and numbers, and cannot start with `_AC`
   - Value must be displayable ASCII characters and cannot contain other characters, such as Chinese
 - Number of environment variables: **512**
 - Total size of environment variables: **3 KB**.
 That is, the total size of all environment variables cannot exceed 3 KB